DXA stands for “Dual-energy X-ray Absorptiometry”. It’s the most widely used method to measure bone density (how solid a person’s bones are).

 No. The amount of radiation is much lower than that of an x-ray.
 In fact, it is even less than the amount of radiation that a person would be exposed to if they took an international flight.

-Results are not typically available on the day of your daughter’s appointment.
+Results are not typically available on the day of your teen’s appointment.
 The DXA scan must be carefully reviewed by the technologist and a doctor specializing in bone health.
-The HCP ordering the DXA scan will usually review the results with you and your child within 2 weeks either over the phone or at his/her next appointment.
+The HCP ordering the DXA scan will usually review the results with you and your child within 2 weeks either over the phone or at their next appointment.
 If needed, a follow-up scan will be done no sooner than 1 year from the prior scan.